oyMarcel/Badlion-2.0/Bugs.md

 ## Fixing the bugs
 - For the libraries: go in each folder and drag the jars in the folder above them

+## To submit bugs open a issue with how the bug can be recreated